The phrase “how to make money online” is searched some 87,000 times per month.

 One of the keys to making sponsored content work is to avoid working with direct competitors who may siphon traffic and dollars away from your website.
 Instead, find brands with audiences that overlap with your own.

 Pro tip: From a link building perspective, sponsored content should–per Google’s guidelines–include either rel=”nofollow” or rel=”sponsored” tags, or both.
 Google terms of service specifically calls out anything that is not so marked as a link scheme that should be avoided.
+Be aware, while sponsored posts can help you monetize a website, it could also have an eventual detrimental impact on your SEO.

 You’ll need to offer a ton of value and develop a loyal following first, but donations are one way to generate revenue.
 You won’t strike it rich with this approach, but it can be enough to offset your expenses and allow you to focus the bulk of your time on other revenue-producing strategies.